Developer Tools For Adding Guides While Design

 Switch to the XML tab of your layout file and verify that the file looks similar to the following listing.

-The Android tools team changes the generated code from time to time, so your XML might look slightly different.
+The Android tools team changes the generated code from time to time, so your XML might look slightly different. |

 <LinearLayout xmlns:android= "http://schemas.android.com/apk/res/android" xmlns:tools= "http://schemas.android.com/tools" android:layout_width= "match_parent" android:layout_height= "match_parent" android:orientation= "vertical" android:background= "@color/myColor" > <EditText android:layout_width= "match_parent" android:layout_height= "wrap_content" android:id= "@+id/editText1" /> <RadioGroup android:id= "@+id/radioGroup1" android:layout_width= "wrap_content" android:layout_height= "wrap_content" android:layout_alignStart= "@+id/editText1" android:layout_below= "@+id/editText1" > <RadioButton android:id= "@+id/radio0" android:layout_width= "wrap_content" android:layout_height= "wrap_content" android:checked= "true" android:text= "RadioButton" /> <RadioButton android:id= "@+id/radio1" android:layout_width= "wrap_content" android:layout_height= "wrap_content" android:text= "RadioButton" /> </RadioGroup> <Button android:id= "@+id/button1" android:layout_width= "wrap_content" android:layout_height= "wrap_content" android:layout_alignStart= "@+id/radioGroup1" android:layout_below= "@+id/radioGroup1" android:layout_marginTop= "22dp" android:text= "Button" /> </LinearLayout>

 You see some warning messages.
-You fix these in the following section of this exercise.
+You fix these in the following section of this exercise. |

 12.4.
 Edit view properties

-Switch to the XML representation of the file and assign the @string/celsius value to the android:text property of the first radio button.
-Assign the fahrenheit string attribute to the text property of the second radio button.
+Switch to the XML representation of the file and assign the @string/celsius

-Change the text property of the radio button
+property of the second radio button.

-Ensure that the checked property is set to true for the first RadioButton.
+property is set to true

-Set the inputType property to numberSigned and numberDecimal on the EditText.
+.
 As an example you can use the last line in the following XML snippet.
 Also change its ID to "inputValue".

 < EditText android: id = "@+id/inputValue" android: layout_width = "match_parent" android: layout_height = "wrap_content" android: layout_alignParentEnd = "true" android: layout_below = "@+id/textView" android: ems = "10" android: inputType = "numberSigned|numberDecimal" />

 All your user interface components are contained in a layout.
-Assign the background color to this Layout.
+Assign the background color to this Layout

-Select Color and then select myColor in the dialog.
+in the dialog.
 As an example, you can use the last line in the following XML snippet.

 < LinearLayout xmlns: android = "http://schemas.android.com/apk/res/android" xmlns: tools = "http://schemas.android.com/tools" android: layout_width = "match_parent" android: layout_height = "match_parent" android: orientation = "vertical" android: background = "@color/myColor" >

-Afterwards the background should change to the whitesmoke color.
+color.
 It might be difficult to see the difference.

 Switch to the activity_main.xml tab and verify that the XML is correct.